 As a Principal Software Engineer, I served as a system architect for the company’s internally-funded Combat System software framework, aiming to improve software re-use across the company and allow us to enter new markets with the ability to produce larger-scale systems.
-As well as core development work on the framework, I am rolling it out as part of ongoing projects in the mine countermeasures and anti-submarine warfare spaces.
+As well as core development work on the framework, I oversaw the roll-out of the framework as part of projects in the mine countermeasures and anti-submarine warfare spaces.

-I have recently completed work leading £1M+ of software effort on a major £15M+ “game-changer” project for the company through the full project life cycle, including hiring several new members of the team to improve our capability.
+Between 2016 and 2018 I led £1M+ of software effort on a major £15M+ “game-changer” project for the company through the full project life cycle, including hiring several new members of the team to improve our capability.